Man indicted on battery, sexual assault charges

 LAS VEGAS (KLAS) — A 37-year-old man was indicted Wednesday on five charges related to several alleged sexual assaults.
-According to an arrest report, Jamarr Reed allegedly assaulted at least three women between November 2018 and 2020 in the central Las Vegas valley.
+According to an arrest report, Jamarr Reed allegedly assaulted at least three women dating back to November 2018 in the central Las Vegas valley.

 In court documents obtained by 8 News Now, Reed’s bail has been set at $150,000.